modons/LMR/docs/full_recon.rst

 reconstructed fields (in climate model space) to something comparable to the proxy data (observation space).
 We implement a few different statistical regressions that fit proxies against instrumental data to form a PSM.
-These models are fit using annual or meta-data-defined seasonal averages and a univariate or bivariate fit to moisture and temperature variables.
+These models are fit using annual or seasonal averages and a univariate or bivariate fit to moisture and temperature variables.

 The ``LMR_PSMbuild.py`` script creates the pickle files found in the ``LMR_data/PSM/`` directory.
-This file still uses the legacy configuration style, so at first glance it's a bit more dense than other configuration interactions.
+This file still uses a legacy configuration style, so at first glance it's a bit more dense than other configuration interactions.
 The parameters for users are denoted between the makers::

     ##** BEGIN User Parameters **##